restatedev/examples/java/patterns-use-cases/microservices-payment-state-machines/README.md

-# Simple Payment State Machine
+# Microservices: Payment State Machine

 This example shows how to build a reliable payment state machine.